brian-fu/brian-fu/README.md

 # 👋 Hi, I'm Brian Fu

-I'm a Computer Science student at the University of Waterloo and an aspiring 🚀 Software Engineer currently seeking Summer 2025 Internship/Co-op Opportunities.
+I'm a Computer Science student at the University of Waterloo working as a Software Engineer Intern at WSIB, leveraging Springboot and React to develop full-stack solutions.
 Here are my latest projects:

-📱 Videofy – A web application that transforms PDFs into highly engaging study videos 🌐 Leetcode PVP – A web application that supports peer-to-peer connection enabling users to gamify the Leetcode grind by competing with friends.
+📱 Videofy – A web application that transforms PDFs into highly engaging study videos 🌐 Leetcode PVP – A web application that supports peer-to-peer connection, enabling users to gamify the Leetcode grind by competing with friends.

 ## 🎯 Learning & Goals